wslyvh/dutchblockchainweek/events/ethdevnl/README.md

 price: 0

 # The name of the venue where the event will be held.
 Can be left empty.
-venue: To Be Announced
+venue: The Thinking Hut (South Location)

-address: Amsterdam
+address: Pilotenstraat 39a, Amsterdam

 # The category of the event.
 Valid options:
 # - conference